 Stock-Based Compensation — The Company recognizes the cost of stock‑based awards on a straight‑line basis over the requisite service period of the award, which is usually the vesting period under the fair value method.
 Total compensation cost is measured on the grant date using fair value estimates.

 Concentration of Credit Risk — The Company’s assets that are potentially subject to concentrations of credit risk are cash and cash equivalents and trade accounts receivable.
 Cash balances are maintained in financial institutions, which at times exceed federally insured limits.
 The Company monitors the financial condition of the financial institutions in which accounts are maintained and has not experienced any losses in such accounts.
-The receivables of the Company are spread over a number of customers, a majority of which are credible operators and suppliers to the oil and natural gas industries.
+The receivables of the Company are with credible operators in the oil and natural gas industries.
 The Company performs ongoing evaluations as to the financial condition of its customers with respect to trade receivables.